vmi-rs/vmi/README.md

 for address translation or OS-specific operations) must be explicitly provided with the register state.

-`VmiContext`, on the other hand, *does* hold the register state at the time of the event.
+`VmiState` and `VmiContext`, on the other hand, *does* hold the register state.
 This difference has important implications for how you interact with these components:

 - With `VmiCore` and `VmiSession`, you must explicitly provide the translation root (e.g., `CR3`) when performing memory operations: